Ampareen Lyngdoh: Electoral record

-In 2008 Lyngdoh contested the Laitumkhrah constituency as a UDP candidate, winning her first election to the state assembly.
+In 2008, Lyngdoh contested the State Assembly Elections from the Laitumkhrah constituency as a UDP candidate, which marked her first election to the state assembly.

-In 2009 she contested the by-election in the Laitumkhrah constituency as an Indian National Congress candidate, winning again.
+In 2009, following her resignation from the constituency, she contested a by-election in the same Laitumkhrah constituency as an Indian National Congress candidate, and won again.

-In 2013 she contested the East Shillong Constituency, defeating the UDP candidate and former Deputy Chief Minister Bindo M Lanong.
+In 2013 she contested the East Shillong Constituency, defeating the UDP candidate and then Deputy Chief Minister Bindo M Lanong.

 In 2018 Lyngdoh contested the East Shillong Constituency, once again winning the seat with a 36% margin.
 Her nearest rival from the Bharatiya Janata Party by over 6,000 votes.
-She also defeated former Deputy Chief Minister Bindo M Lanong of the UDP.
+She once again defeated former Deputy Chief Minister Bindo M Lanong of the UDP.

 She won in 2023, on a National People's Party ticket defeating Indian National Congress candidate Manuel Badwar by 1,711 votes.